lladosvi/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96096924/149880964-e4399e08-8f97-49ff-926b-84dc3a74b45c.png)

-The testing data of the 9th graders at Thomas High School was turned into null data, which recalculated the percentages of passing math, passing reading, and the overall passing.
-The total count of students did not change as that was run on the count of the student ids, which was not turned into null data.
+The testing data of the 9th graders at Thomas High School was turned into null data, which recalculated the percentages of passing math, passing reading, and the overall passing excluding this 9th graders from the counts.

 Updated Analysis: